-Climate scientists unequivocally agree that they have never seen climate changes happen this fast in human civilization, and that we are not adapting fast enough.
-In fact, we are on track to cross a critical threshold for global warming within the next decade.
-This "tipping point" of catastrophic heat waves, flooding, drought, crop failures and species extinction will become almost impossible for humanity to handle.
-This session provides answers to the questions we all want to know, including accurate, high-resolution projections - available for the first time - of exactly where extreme climate will get worse in which major U.S. cities, over what period of time, and what natural catastrophes will result from it.
-The session features two of the foremost global figures in climate change, as well as the most respected scientists in the field, Dr. Katharine Hayhoe and Dr. Sarah Kapnick.
+Climate scientists unequivocally agree that they have never seen climate changes happen this fast in human civilization and that we are not adapting fast enough.
+In fact, we are already passing critical thresholds for global warming right now.
+This session provides answers to the questions we all want to know, including accurate, high-resolution projections - available for the first time - of where extreme climate will get worse in which major U.S. cities, over what period of time, and what natural catastrophes will result from it.
+The session features two of the foremost global figures in climate science, as well as the most respected scientists in the field, Dr. Katharine Hayhoe and Dr. Sarah Kapnick.